Authfix/my-workshops/static-web-apps-python/tutorial.md

 ### Prerequisites

 To do this workshop, you will need:
-* Basic JavaScript knowledge
+* Basic Python knowledge
 * A Microsoft Azure account
 * A GitHub account
 * Visual Studio Code (VSCode)
-* Node.js 12 or higher installed
+* Python 3.8 installed
 * Docker (optional)

 --sep--